quarantin/zomboid-spear-traps/README.md

-# zomboid-spear-traps
+# Zomboid - Mod - Spear Traps
 A mod for the game Project Zomboid to add the possibility to setup spear traps.

-# Link to Steam Workshop
+# Steam Workshop URL
 https://steamcommunity.com/sharedfiles/filedetails/?id=2640351732